 For residents, withholdings are calculated according to a progressive scale based on the amount of taxable income that is expected to be paid during the tax year (both cash and in-kind remuneration are considered) and the family status of the employee.
-For nonresidents, a flat 24 percent withholding is applied.
-These withholdings are paid to the Spanish tax authorities on a monthly or quarterly basis and will be deducted from the final tax due on the Spanish tax return.
+For non residents, a flat 24 percent withholding is applied (19 percent for 2016 for individuals who are tax resident in a country of the EU or of the EEA).
+For individuals taxed under the special regime for inbound assignees, a 24% withholding rate will be applicable to taxable employment income up to EUR 600.000, and a 45% withholding rate to employment income exceeding that amount These withholdings are paid to the Spanish tax authorities on a monthly or quarterly basis and will be deducted from the final tax due on the Spanish tax return.

 A citizen of any EU member country or a citizen of any of the members of the EEA or the Swiss Confederations may enter, leave, move, and/or remain freely in Spanish territory,.but all those EU citizens, EEA nationals and Swiss nationals who are going to reside in Spain for more than three months must obtain the “Central Registry for Foreigners Certificate” at the corresponding Police Station within the first three months after their entry in Spain.